 On a recent commercial for LinkedIn, we were on the 23rd floor of an upscale building in downtown Los Angeles.
-Our lighting package consisted of 4x S360 SkyPanels, which gave us enough firepower to compete with daylight pouring in from the windows, while running solely from horsepower.
+Our lighting package consisted of 4x S360 SkyPanels, which gave us enough firepower to compete with daylight pouring in from the windows, while running solely from house power.

 The S360 packs the equivalent of 6x S60 heads into one.
 For a sense of scale, here’s a shot of an S60 with the diffusion removed (2x RGBX panels).
-That means the LED array of one S360, consists of twelve panels that can be both pixel mapped or controlled independently.
-The multiple panels improve the quality of some of ARRI’s onboard effects as well, giving the stores and chases more complexity.
+In comparison, the LED array of one S360, groups twelve panels that can be both pixel mapped or controlled independently.
+The multiple panels improve the effectiveness of some of ARRI’s onboard effects as well, giving the pre-programmed chases more depth and complexity.

 Each unit includes built-in wireless capabilities and is fully compatible with RatPac’s Cintenna series (Lumen Radio) hardware.
 We also carry RatPac’s full range of DMX products as well.
 If you need DMX control of your LED package but you don’t have a programmer on your crew, we also offer a full range of simplified lighting control options including Luminair 3, ARRI’s new iPad app, Stellar and the ETC ColorSource40 console.
 The ColorSource series desks (worthy of a separate blog in itself) are a well thought out design, perfect for controlling a small LED package on set.

 The S360 is also great when used inside large soft boxes.
 The 20×20 soft box below utilized 4x S360s.